Joseph Smith: Success and schism in Ohio (1831–1838)

-Unlike Rigdon, Smith was tied to a board and stripped naked so a doctor could perform a castration; When the doctor refused to go through with the procedure, the mob tried to force poison down's Smiths throat, chipping a tooth in the process.
-In the 1880s, Smith critic Clark Braden accused Smith of having practiced polygamy in Kirtland and of being "too intimate" with Marinda.
-Compton argues: "The castration attempt might be taken as evidence that the mob felt that Joseph had committed a sexual impropriety... they had planned the operation in advance, as they brought along a doctor to perform it.
+Unlike Rigdon, Smith was tied to a board and stripped naked so a doctor could perform a castration.
+When the doctor refused to go through with the procedure, the mob tried to force poison down Smith's throat, chipping a tooth in the process.
+Despite the attack, Smith preached to his congregation the following morning and performed baptisms.
+His infant adopted son Joseph Murdock died of measles, the fourth child the Smiths had lost; his family linked his death to him being exposed to the cold during the attack.

+In the 1880s, minister Clark Braden repeated a rumor that claimed Smith practiced polygamy in Kirtland and was intimate with Marinda, a claim later popularized by Fawn Brodie in her psychobiography of Smith.
+Though the theory has largely been rejected by later scholarship, Mormon polygamy historian Todd Compton speculates on the timing of the 1832 attack: "The castration attempt might be taken as evidence that the mob felt that Joseph had committed a sexual impropriety... they had planned the operation in advance, as they brought along a doctor to perform it.
 The first revelations on polygamy had been received in 1831...
 Also, Joseph Smith did tend to marry women who had stayed at his house or in whose house he had stayed."
-In 1842, Marinda, age 26, would become one of Smith's wives.
+In 1842, Marinda, age 26, became one of Smith's wives.

-Despite the attack, Smith preached to his congregation the following morning and performed baptisms.
-His infant adopted son Joseph Murdock died of measles, the fourth child the Smiths had lost; his family linked his death to him being exposed to the cold during the attack.

 Joseph Smith drew up a comprehensive city plan for Zion (Independence), calling for 24 Mormon temples and a grid of streets along cardinal directions.

 Converts poured into Kirtland.
 By the summer of 1835, there were fifteen hundred to two thousand members in the vicinity, many expecting Smith to lead them shortly to the Millennial kingdom.

-In July 1831, Smith visited Independence, Jackson County, Missouri and announced a revelation that the frontier hamlet was the "center place" of Zion.
-Smith again visited Missouri again in early 1832 to prevent a rebellion of prominent church members who believed the church in Missouri was being neglected.
+In July 1831, Smith visited Independence, Jackson County, Missouri, and announced a revelation that the frontier hamlet was the "center place" of Zion.
+Smith visited Missouri again in early 1832 to prevent a rebellion of prominent church members who believed the church in Missouri was being neglected.

+We are daily told, and not by the ignorant alone, but by all classes of them, that we...of this county are to be cut off, and our lands appropriated by them for inheritances.